DagonLee/DagonLee/README.md

 Good day!

-I am interested in data science and deep learning and NLP.
+I am interested in data engineering and deep learning and machine learning.
 I love reading, exercising and communicating!

 If you want to contact me, please leave me a message!